Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 The River Country Products One Person Trekking Pole Tent is one of the most unique tents on the market today.
 This tent features only the cover that has been constructed from durable nylon materials and should keep you covered from the sun and the rain with the UV coating that has once again been added for your protection.

 Since it is really lightweight, you will have 9 small aluminum stakes and these will help the tent remain securely fixed in the ground, but might not give you the maneuverability that many people might need from a freestanding tent.
 It has a small enclosure built-in that will keep all your gear out of the rain and the tent floor has been tested to be waterproof.

 The biggest selling point is the fact that you will need to use your own trekking pole.
-We all have these trekking poles when hiking longer distances, but this tent will help you to use the hiking pole for the center and adjust the height depending on the capabilities of your pole.
+We all have these trekking poles when hiking longer distances, but this one person tent will help you to use the hiking pole for the center and adjust the height depending on the capabilities of your pole.
 You also don’t need to worry about storing it anymore either.

 Once you have figured out some of the basics, the tent should not take that much effort to actually set up and this will make it wonderful for those who like to have the tent ready in just a couple of minutes.
 The rainfly will add some additional coverage, keeping the rain from peering inside and leading to frustrations for many campers.

 At 2.5-pounds this is definitely one of the lightest tents we have on this list and this is what makes it so effective.
 Even with all the stakes added, it should not take up a lot of space inside your backpack.
 You will notice that even the sleeping bag tends to take up a little more space when it is packed inside the bag.

 While it might not have all the elite features of the top tents, it is one of the most affordable options on the market today.
 This price tag should ensure that you can buy it without expecting too much, but still, be heavily surprised.
 If you are tight on your budget and love backpacking with the least amount of weight, this should be one of the best options.